soupglasses/nix-system-graphics/README.md

 ## Installing with Nix Flakes

-While this will be very induvidualized to how your `flake.nix` is written, generally a complete file would look like the following.
+While this will be very induvidualized to how your `flake.nix` is written, but generally a complete file would look like the following.

 ```nix
 {